Community Partnerships and Programs

-These youth, have been determined to be eligible for diversion by the Office of the Prosecuting Attorney.
-They appear before the Community Accountability Boards (CABS) which interview and assign dispositions within administrative and statutory guidelines.
+These youth have been determined to be eligible for diversion by the Office of the Prosecuting Attorney.
+Traditionally, they have appeared before the Community Accountability Boards (CABS), which interview and assign dispositions within administrative and statutory guidelines.
 These nine CABS serve communities within the county.
-The Selection of CAB members begins with nominations of concerned, dedicated citizens, and community providers.
+The selection of CAB members begins with nominations of concerned, dedicated citizens, and community providers.
 Each prospective volunteer is carefully screened, oriented and trained by staff before serving on a CAB.

-- To provide support and information on resources available in the community to assist young people and their families in healing.
+- To provide and connect support and information on resources available in the community to assist young people and their families.

 - To create a pathway to develop a sense of pride between young people and the community they reside.

-- To increase the young person’s awareness of the relationship between the offense committed and the people harmed by his/her actions.
+- To increase the young person’s awareness of the relationship between their behaviors, alleged offense, and those effected by his/her actions.